Skip to main content

 Richmond, Virginia 23269-0001

-DMV Customer Service Centers are not authorized to process applications for a Salvage Certificate.
+DMV Customer Service Centers are NOT authorized to process applications for a Salvage Certificate.

 Restrictions on Salvage Vehicles